 During the lease term in South Arlington

-During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in South Arlington, the tenant must allow us to come into the rental home.
-Some good reasons to enter rental are to:
+During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in South Arlington, the renter must allow us to enter the rental.
+Some justifiable reasons to come into rental property are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental home.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in South Arlington.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental home.
+However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in South Arlington.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a handy source for rental investors in South Arlington
+a free archive for landlords in South Arlington

-- Before you put a renter in your property in South Arlington
+- Before you move a tenant into your rental in South Arlington

 - Collections and evictions